Interpretable end-to-end Neurosymbolic Reinforcement Learning agents: Introduction

 By instantiating the \ac{SCoBots} framework, we cover the fields of object representation learning, object-centric \ac{RL} and policy distillation.
 Overall, this leads to a neurosymbolic AI system that combines the strengths of neural networks with symbolic AI.
 Neural networks are used for object representation learning and the initial \ac{RL} algorithm.
 The utilization of structured object-centric intermediate representations and the final step of transforming a neural policy into a rule set policy also renders the approach symbolic.

 Previous work has led to components that could be suitable for the steps in the \ac{SCoBots} framework~\citep{Lin2020SPACE:, delfosse2023moc, zarlenga2021efficient}.
 However, these components have not yet been combined and the \ac{SCoBots} framework has so far only been evaluated using ground truth detection of the objects.
-In this work, \textbf{we introduce the first end-to-end Concept bottleneck agents that employs unsupervisedly trained components}\footnote{Code at \href{https://github.com/nlsgrndn/SCoBots/tree/dev} {https://github.com/nlsgrndn/SCoBots/tree/dev}, \href{https://github.com/k4ntz/SCoBots/tree/space\_detector}{https://github.com/k4ntz/SCoBots/tree/space\_detector}}.
+In this work, \textbf{we introduce the first end-to-end concept bottleneck agents that employ unsupervisedly trained components}\footnote{Code at \href{hhttps://github.com/nlsgrndn/SCoBots} {https://github.com/nlsgrndn/SCoBots}, \href{https://github.com/nlsgrndn/SCoBots-RL}{https://github.com/nlsgrndn/SCoBots-RL}}.
 As part of this, we evaluate the individual components that were presented in previous works.
-The experimental setting, in which we evaluate the \ac{SCoBots}, are Atari games.
+The experimental setting, in which we evaluate the \ac{SCoBots}, is Atari games.
 OCAtari~\citep{Delfosse2023OCAtariOA} provides access to many such games including ground truth detection of objects.